-Financial aid from the Susan Thompson Buffett Foundation (STBF) provides exceptionally generous support to a college population similar to that served by a host of state aid programs.
+Financial aid from the Susan Thompson Buffett Foundation (STBF) provides comprehensive support to a college population similar to that served by a host of state aid programs.
 In conjunction with STBF, we randomly assigned aid awards to thousands of Nebraska high school graduates from low-income, minority, and first-generation college households.
 Randomly-assigned STBF awards boost bachelor's (BA) degree completion for students targeting four-year schools by about 8 points.
 Degree gains are concentrated among four-year applicants who would otherwise have been unlikely to pursue a four-year program.
 Degree effects are mediated by award-induced increases in credits earned towards a BA in the first year of college.
-The extent of initial four-year college engagement explains heterogeneous effects by target campus and across covariate subgroups.
-Most program spending is a transfer, reducing student debt without affecting degree attainment.
-Award-induced marginal spending is modest.
+The extent of initial four-year college engagement explains impact differences by target campus and across covariate subgroups.
 The projected lifetime earnings impact of awards exceeds marginal educational spending for all of the subgroups examined in the study.
-Projected earnings gains exceed funder costs for low-income, non-white, urban, and first-generation students, and for students with relatively weak academic preparation.
+Projected earnings gains exceed funder costs for urban students and for students with relatively weak academic preparation.

 Alternative work arrangements, defined both by working conditions and by workers’ relationship to their employers, are heterogeneous and common in the U.S. This article reviews the literature on workers’ preferences over these arrangements, inputs to firms’ decision to offer them, and the impact of regulation.
 It also highlights several descriptive facts.
 Work arrangements have been relatively stable over the past 20 years, work conditions vary substantially with education, and jobs with schedule or location flexibility are less family-friendly on average.
 This last fact helps explain why women are not more likely to have schedule or location flexibility and seem to largely reduce hours to get more family-friendly arrangements.